rur/treetop/README.markdown

         }
     }

-Data is passed within the template like so,
+Data is subsequently passed _down_ within the template like so,

     <div id="parent">
         ...